”Photography is an immediate reaction, drawing is a meditation”.

 For the start I just selected full-figures female only and set the timer to 2 minutes.
 The results were not very good (I have to thank a small group of friends who had to play guinea pigs for me, mostly through Whatsapp) but I was having a lot of fun, so I started expanding my horizons, first by giving myself more time (I am not timing this but I think I mostly stay around 5-6 minutes when I draw in the morning) and then by moving to hands/feet.

 I am not really sure if this will become a constant element of my daily routine like some other things I have been doing regularly, but it is very fun, and I have also started doing longer sessions in the evening or during the weekends.

-I haven't fully standardized on my tools, either - basically I do a sketch with a very thin pen (like Pilot G-Tec-C - .04 or Pentel Pointliner .01) and then, depending on the model, I add colour using fude pens or - more recently Stabilo 88 Fineliner which I just got a 20 colours pack of).
+I haven't fully standardized on my tools, either - I do a sketch with a very thin pen (like Pilot G-Tec-C - .04 or Pentel Pointliner .1) and then, depending on the model, I add colour using fude pens or - more recently Stabilo 88 Fineliner which I just got a 20 colors pack of).

-The last step was to resuscitate my Instagram profile which have been inactive for at least four years.
-I will probably use it for other stuff, too (i.e. photos) but as long as the drawing fever is high it will mostly be used to showcase my sketching efforts (see below).
+The last step was to resuscitate my Instagram profile which has been inactive for at least four years.
+I will probably use it for other stuff, too (i.e. photos) but as long as the drawing fever is high it will mostly be used to showcase my drawing efforts .

 - The Line Of Action site.

 - On Hacker News I found a link to an old animal drawing manual (specifically a 1930 or so French handbook to teach doodling at elementary school level).
 Here is a link to the discussion.
 Users created a single PDF collecting all the scanned pages and then created a compressed version to make it easier to handle.
 Here is a link to the compressed version.